-Analysis | Kyrie Irving will help the Nets win, but this desperate compromise won’t cut it
+Perspective | Kyrie Irving will help the Nets win, but this desperate compromise won’t cut it

 The question Brooklyn doesn’t want to answer, for now: What happens after the temporary high?
 The Nets have a tendency to be a sleepy, low-energy team that waits for Durant or Harden to give them a jolt.
 Now they’ll have, at times, three energizers.
 But they won’t be on the court together enough to build ideal chemistry.
 They’re talented and unselfish, so they can take turns and figure out a way to keep one another happy.
 But the ultimate aspiration should be to function as a star collective capable of elevating the entire team.
 With this setup, that seems impossible.

-“As far as the energy, you got to bring your own energy as an individual and bring that to the collective and we’ll see what happens, but just keep building,” Durant said.
+“As far as the energy, you got to bring your own energy as an individual and bring that to the collective, and we’ll see what happens but just keep building,” Durant said.

 The Nets cannot build the way they want.
 They’re plugging holes, trying to stay afloat.
 It may help them win a few more games and avoid some of the hazards of this challenging season.
 But they are supposed to have a Big Three, and this Big-Two-and-a-Half compromise won’t cut it.